domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 The past is never dead.
 It's not even past. --William Faulkner, Writer

-Live as you die; ask not why. --Eric Litak, Software Developer
+Live as you die; ask not why. --Eric L., Software Developer

 Solidarity not charity. --Organizing philosophy, Common Ground Collective, New Orleans

 Theory is fun.
 Practice is bleak.
 Progress is a weed who refuses to believe the world sucks. --JoeJoe, Grid Operator, Greentech Media Poster via Disqus @disqus_f1ChKs4sTj

-To figure out what to write, ask yourself: What is the one book that you most badly wish to read? --Anne-Marie Litak, Public Art and Immersive Experience Producer (personal conversation)
+To figure out what to write, ask yourself: What is the one book that you most badly wish to read? --Anne-Marie L., Public Art and Immersive Experience Producer (personal conversation)

 Many forms of Government have been tried, and will be tried in this world of sin and woe.
 No one pretends that democracy is perfect or all-wise.
 Indeed it has been said that democracy is the worst form of Government except for all those other forms that have been tried from time to time. --Winston S. Churchill, Former British Prime Minister